 The catalyst for greater national attention to this issue was 29-year-old Brittany Maynard, a woman diagnosed with terminal brain cancer who moved from California to Oregon to end her life in 2014.
 Maynard chose Oregon because California had not yet passed its aid-in-dying law, and Oregon is one of just a few other states to allow terminally ill patients to legally end their lives.

 Oregon was the first state to pass a Death With Dignity Act (DWDA).
-The law was approved in the state’s general election in 1994 but had to weather many challenges before taking effect in 1997.
-Since then, 1,327 people have received prescriptions under the act and 859 have used them to die.
-(For additional statistics, see the 2014 Death With Dignity Act Report published by the Oregon Department of Public Health.)
+The law was approved in the state's general election in 1994 but had to weather many challenges before taking effect in 1997.
+Since then, 3,280 people have received prescriptions under the act and 2,159 have used them to die.
+(For additional statistics, see the 2021 Death With Dignity Act Data Summary published by the Oregon Department of Public Health.)

 This article first clarifies some confusing language related to death with dignity laws and then sets out the requirements for obtaining a prescription for life-ending medication under Oregon's law.

 "Death with dignity" is one of the most commonly accepted phrases describing the process by which a terminally ill person ingests prescribed medication to hasten death.
 Many people still think of this process as "assisted suicide" or "physician assisted suicide."
 However, proponents of death with dignity argue that the term "suicide" doesn't apply to terminally ill people who would prefer to live but, facing certain death within months, choose a more gentle way of dying.
 In fact, Oregon's Death With Dignity Act specifically states that terminating one's life under the law is not suicide.
 (Oregon Revised Statutes § 127.880 (2022).)